 Your rental get-up will more likely than not come with a pre-tied bow tie.
 If you can afford to spend a few extra bucks on a bow tie that you tie yourself (called a “self-tie” bow tie), please do so.
 You’re going to look a whole lot better than every other guy at the prom if you do.

-It’s true that rental places will throw black patent leather shoes for you, or at least they’ll give you something that looks like patent leather.
+It’s true that rental places will recommend black patent leather shoes for you, or at least they’ll give you something that looks like patent leather.
 By all means, wear them if you have nothing else.

 Vest Or Cummerbund